Chapter 1: Introduction to Research Methods

 The first paradigm we will consider, positivism, is probably the framework that comes to mind for many of you when you think of science.
 Positivism is guided by the principles of objectivity, knowability, and deductive logic.
 Deductive logic is discussed in more detail in the section that follows.
 The positivist framework operates from the assumption that society can and should be studied empirically and scientifically.
 Positivism also calls for a value-free sociology, one in which researchers aim to abandon their biases and values in a quest for objective, empirical, and knowable truth.

 An Interpretivist paradigm suggests that it is necessary for researchers to understand the differences amongst humans as social actors (Saunders, Lewis, & Thornhill, 2009).
 The emphasis is on conducting research among people, as opposed to objects.
 As Saunders et al. (2009, p.
 116) observe, the reference to social actors bears noting.
 They use the analogy of the theatre, where actors interpret, in a specific way, the parts they play.
 They relate this to the same way in which people interpret their social roles in relationship and how they then give meaning to those roles.
 Similarly, people interpret the social roles of others in accordance with their own meanings of those roles.
-Figure 1.3 provides an example of two students, each from a difference academic field of study, and how they might approach their research in their respective fields.
+The box below provides an example of two students, each from a difference academic field of study, and how they might approach their research in their respective fields.

 A positivist and an interpretivist approach to research: Focus on student research (adapted from Saunders et al., 2009)